Our Work with High Schools

 Build a network of high schools dedicated to providing students, staff, parents, and other adult supports with the tools needed to advance young people’s careers and educations.

-Work across silos to provide opportunities for students by championing curricula aligned with the NYC Career Readiness Compact and Career Development and Occupational Studies (CDOS), supporting school participation in SYEP’s school-based initiative, engaging select schools in CareerWise New York (CWNY), a youth apprenticeship, and strengthening employer partnerships to build the infrastructure to support student opportunity.
+Work across silos to provide opportunities for students by championing curricula aligned with the NYC Career Readiness Compact and Career Development and Occupational Studies (CDOS), supporting school participation in SYEP’s school-based initiative, engaging select schools in CareerWise New York (CWNY), a youth apprenticeship, and strengthening employer partnerships to build the infrastructure needed to support student opportunity.

-The impact of our high school work has been positive across several key performance metrics, including graduations rates, college and career readiness, and number of paid summer experiences:
+The impact of our high school work has been positive across key performance metrics, including graduations rates, college and career readiness, and number of paid summer experiences:

 79% of students in the HERE to HERE Network graduate, compared to 66% in other Bronx Borough DOE Schools.